isabella232/dynamic-media-classic.en-1/help/rich-media.md

 ---
 # Rich media{#rich-media}

-Dynamic Media Classic offers many tools for creating rich media.
+Adobe Dynamic Media Classic offers many tools for creating rich media.
 You create these rich media types:

 * **eCatalogs** - Present an interactive, search-enabled web version of your catalog or other print material.
 Create clickable areas (called Image Maps) that show rollover content and allow customers to turn pages, zoom, pan, and attach sticky notes to pages.
     See [Quick Start: eCatalog](/help/quick-start-ecatalog.md).

 * **eVideo** - Delivery high-quality video experiences to multiple screens, including desktops, mobile devices, and tablets.
-Use predefined Dynamic Media Classic encoding presets or customize encoding to control the quality and size of video.
+Use predefined Adobe Dynamic Media Classic encoding presets or customize encoding to control the quality and size of video.
 Organize, browse, and search video with full metadata support for efficient management of video assets.
     See [Quick Start: eVideo](/help/quick-start-video.md).

 * **Image Maps** - Dynamically serve images at any size and format throughout your web site.
 Instead of manually creating many images at different sizes, you only use one master image.
-As Dynamic Media Classic delivers the requested image, it optimizes the image for highest-quality results in size, format, weight, quality, and sharpening.
+As Adobe Dynamic Media Classic delivers the requested image, it optimizes the image for highest-quality results in size, format, weight, quality, and sharpening.
     See [Quick Start: Image Sizing](/help/quick-start-image-sizing.md).

 * **Image Sets** - Deliver an interactive shopping experience in which users can view products in multiple views.
 You can combine zoom, multiple views, and color swatches for an integrated viewing experience.